pollyolly/NODEJS-NOTES/README.md

 $node
 $require("crypto").randomBytes(64).toString("hex")

-*Can be used for AccessToken, RefreshToken etc.
+*Can be used for AccessToken, RefreshToken in .env
 ```
 ### Deployment